-(c) In addition to its potential as a laboratory and development facility, Secretary McNamara stated:
+In addition to its potential as a laboratory and development facility, Secretary McNamara stated:

-...there is the probability that it will evolve into a vehicle which is directly used for military purposes.
+... there is the probability that it will evolve into a vehicle which directly used for military purposes.
 It may provide a platform for very sophisticated observation and surveillance.
-Detailed study of ground targets and surveillance of space with a miltiplicity of sensors may prove possible.
+Detailed study of ground targets and surveillance of space with a multiplicity of sensors may prove possible.
 Surveillance of ocean areas may aid our antisubmarine warfare capabilities.
 An orbital command and control station has some attractive features.
 While orbital bombardment does not appear to be an effective technique at the moment, new weapons now unknown may cause it to evolve into a useful strategic military tool as well as a political asset.
+17

 McNamara reported that the Defense Department had studied the space station concept for several years and "expected soon to approach industry with a Request for Proposal on a detailed pre-program definition study of an orbital space station."
 Data obtained from this study would permit OSD to determine the course of development and to start a program definition phase, "should a decision be made to proceed."
-Although he was not ready to make a recommendation, McNamara advised that the orbital space station program, if undertaken, would require a new national mission "to be assigned by the President on behalf of all national interests."
-18 on 9 August.
-The space agency recognized, he said, "that an experimental Manned Orbital Laboratory (MOL) project, a maniatory forerunner of any long-duration manned space operational system, would be a major undertaking."
-NASA and DOD, he said, were conducting exploratory studies of a MOL, both in-house and through contracts, and coordinating their efforts under the aegis of the AACB.
-After determining the national need for a MOL and evaluating various concepts, he proposed the two agencies submit to the President via the Space Council a recommendation "as to the management responsibility based on predominant interest and consideration of other pertinent factors, such as management competence, relation to other programs in progress, and international and political implications.
-19
+Although he was not ready to make a recommendation, McNamara advised that the orbital space station program, if undertaken, would require a new national mission "to be assigned by the President on behalf of all national interests.18 duration manned space operational system, would be a major undertaking.
+"NASA and DoD", he said, were conducting exploratory studies of a MOL, both inhouse and through contracts, and coordinating their efforts under the aegis of the AACB.
+After determining the national need for a MOL and evaluating various concepts, he proposed the two agencies submit to the President via the Space Council a recommendation "as to the management responsibility based on predominant interest and consideration of other pertinent factors, such as management competence, relation to other programs in progress, and international and political implications.19